wisaaco/TallerPythonEBAP/index.rst

 ..
-Taller Python FEE documentation master file, created by sphinx-quickstart on Mon Jan  9 09:29:05 2023.
+Taller Python EBAP documentation master file, created by sphinx-quickstart on Mon Jan  9 09:29:05 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.